The number 10 shirt number has been worn by some of the best players in world football, not the least by the national team.

 Diego Maradona

 A pure genius with the football, Maradona took the sports world by storm in the 1980s.
-A prolific scorer, dribbler, and passer, Maradona shined in the 1986 World Cup in Mexico, where he scored 10 of his team’s 14 , including the infamous ‘Hand of God’ goal and the ‘Goal of the Century’ four minutes later that helped beat England en route to the finals.
+A prolific scorer, dribbler, and passer, Maradona shined in the 1986 World Cup in Mexico, where he scored 10 of his team’s 14 goals, including the infamous ‘Hand of God’ goal and the ‘Goal of the Century’ four minutes later that helped beat England en route to the finals.

 Lionel Messi

-The 8-time winner has played 187 games for La Albiceleste and scored a record 109 times, a team record.
-After helping his side win the gold medal in the 2008 Beijing Olympics, Messi’s international career has experienced a mix of ups and downs.
+The 8-time Ballon d’Or winner has played 187 games for La Albiceleste and scored a record 109 times, a team record.
+After helping his side win the gold medal in the 2008 Beijing , Messi’s international career has experienced a mix of ups and downs.
 He led Argentina to a runner-up in World Cup 2014 and a runner-up in Copa América three times: 2007, 2015, and 2016.
 After losing the Copa América 2016, he briefly retired and returned to play in the 2018 World Cup.

 But Messi’s patience and pertinacity have paid off.
 Messi led Argentina to their first Copa America title in 2021, the illustrious World Cup in 2022, and another Copa title in 2024.